sc0v0ne/LearnAI/checklist/ai_checklist.md

 2. **Microservice Based Model Serving:** The model is served independently of the application, and predictions are provided in real-time as per request.
 This type of architecture provides flexibility in terms of model training and deployment.

-### When to retrain the model?
+### When to retrain the model

 The performance of an ML model degrades over time in production, so it is best to evaluate retraining requirements before model serving.
 Based on the use case, model monitoring, and evaluation, one can decide when to retrain the model again.
 One good way to decide on retraining time is to use out-of-time analysis on different time windows.

-### How to retrain the model?
+### How to retrain the model

-Retraining is essential, and it helps to keep the model up to date.
+Retraining is essential and it helps to keep the model up to date.
 There are broadly two ways to retrain machine learning models — online & offline training.

 Online Training: The model is re-trained while in production.
 True labels are circulated back to the model at a certain interval to update/ retrain the model.
 This requires a separate architecture and is generally hard to implement.

 For example, when we predict ad-click probability we can get feedback (clicked or not clicked) which can be used to update the model online.

 Offline Training: The model is re-trained from scratch, so we have full control over the new model and data to train.
 The new model is pushed in production using A/B testing or shadow testing.

-TODO: Add Deployment Checklist